Kings Canyon Unified School District distributes COVID-19 vaccine to 500 staff members

 REEDLEY, Calif.
-(KGPE) — A shift into Phase 1B Tier 1 of California’s vaccination plan took place in Reedley on Saturday as Kings Canyon Unified School District vaccinated 500 members of its staff.
+(KSEE) — A shift into Phase 1B Tier 1 of California’s vaccination plan took place in Reedley on Saturday as Kings Canyon Unified School District vaccinated 500 members of its staff.

 “We really view this as one more opportunity to protect the health of our staff members and our students so that we can continue to provide them with educational opportunities in-person,” said spokeswoman Renee Delport.